Andy4Worc/Anderson_W_CS_5080_Project1/README.md

 Note: TNRAlgorithmExtension.py (TNR alg), per its name, is an extension of CHAlgorithmBase.py (CH alg), but only via duck-typing.
 It calls CH to complete the TNR algorithm, but it is not an actual proper subclass of CH algorithm.

+Final Note: A few of the output .png graphs of Falcon (and the TDD example) are provided.